April Fools' Day: Armenia

 In Armenian culture, an April Fool prank is revealed by saying ապրիլ մեկ! (april mek), which means 1 April.

 Popular April fools pranks in Armenia include common, harmless tricks like tying a friend or co-worker's shoes together, hiding plastic spiders in drawers of people in their workplace, and switching sugar for salt in hopes of startling an acquaintance as they take a sip of their morning coffee.

 Armenian politicians are also known to participate in pranks.
 In 2013, news site Tert.am was reported to have asked politicians from Armenia to 'lie' for April Fools day.

 One tall tale told by a politician was that a Yerevan municipal budget planned to repair all of the city's streets.
 Of course, this was not actually a planned event, but efforts were being made to restore road infrastructure in Yerevan around that time period.

-A spokesperson from the Prosperous Armenian party also recalled being the butt end of an April Fools joke.
-A false news report was made saying that he had recently been married and fathered a child.
-The untrue statement led to the spokesperson being congratulated for almost a full year before Armenian citizens came to the realization that the spokesperson was a victim of a prank and that none of the information passed around about him was even relatively true.
+A spokesperson from the Prosperous Armenia party also recalled being the butt end of an April Fools joke.
+A false news report was made saying that he had recently been married and fathered a child, which led to the spokesperson being congratulated for almost a full year before Armenian citizens came to the realization that the spokesperson was a victim of a prank and that none of the information passed around about him was even relatively true.

 The Armenian Weekly is an online newspaper based in Massachusetts.
-It was founded 91 years ago in 1934 and has been making news reports ever since (though its print editions ceased production in 2025).
-The site tells about happenings in Armenia and is also responsible for an April Fools Prank.
-The prank included the statement that an alligator had escaped from a local reptile show and was currently inhabiting a pond in Watertown, Massachusetts.
+It was founded in 1934 and has been making news reports ever since, though print editions ceased production in 2025.
+The site tells about happenings in Armenia and is also responsible for an April Fools prank, which stated that an alligator had escaped from a local reptile show and was currently inhabiting a pond in Watertown, Massachusetts.
 This prank had little to nothing to do with the people in the country of Armenia, but Watertown is home to many Armenian citizens who were almost all in on the joke.

 Germany

-In Germany, an April Fool prank consists of tricking someone else to believe a fake story, usually to be later revealed by shouting "April, April!" at the recipient, who becomes the "April fool".
+In Germany, an April Fool prank consists of tricking someone else to believe a fake story, usually to be later revealed by shouting "April, April!" at the recipient.